nojhan/clutchlog/README.md

 Log levels use a classical semantics for a human skilled in the art, in decreasing order of importance:

-- *Critical*: an error which cannot be recovered.
+- *Critical*: an error that cannot be recovered.
 For instance, something which will make a server stop right here.
-- *Error*: an error which invalidates a function, but may still be recovered.
-For example, a bad user input which will make a server reset its state, but not crash.
+- *Error*: an error that invalidates a function, but may still be recovered.
+For example, a bad user input that will make a server reset its state, but not crash.
 - *Warning*: something that is strange, but is probably legit.
 For example a default parameter is set because the user forgot to indicate its preference.
 - *Progress*: the state at which computation currently is.
 - *Note*: some state worth noting to understand what's going on.
-- *Info*: any information which would help ensuring that everything is going well.
+- *Info*: any information that would help ensuring that everything is going well.
-- *Debug*: data which would help debugging the program if there was a bug later on.
+- *Debug*: data that would help debugging the program if there was a bug later on.
-- *XDebug*: debugging information which would be heavy to read.
+- *XDebug*: debugging information that would be heavy to read.

 Note: the log levels constants are lower case (for example: `clutchlog::level::xdebug`), but their string representation is not (e.g. "XDebug", this should be taken into account when using `level_of`).